fingertrick/Microsoft-teams-docs/teams/connectors.md

 ## Testing your Connector

 To test your Connector, sideload it to a team as you would with any other app.
-You can create a .zip package using the manifest file from the Connectors Developer Dashboard.
+You can create a .zip package using the manifest file from the Connectors Developer Dashboard (modified as directed in the preceding section) and the two icon files.

 After you sideload the app, open the Connectors list from any channel.
 Scroll to the bottom to see your app in the **Sideloaded** section.